hu-macsy/lama_old/scai/common/doc/index.rst

 ====================    ==========================================
 :ref:`ContextType`      Enumeration types ContextType and AccessKind :ref:`ScalarType`       Enumeration type for supported value types (allows registration for different types in factories, interfaces, ...)
-:ref:`ReductionOp`      Enumeration type for different binary operators used in reductions
 ====================    ==========================================

 .. toctree::